lyteword/chspurgeon-tod/volume-5/psalm-116.md

 **Verses 1-2.**

-1\.Present—"I love."
+1\.
+Present—"I love."

-2\.Past—"He hath."
+2\.
+Past—"He hath."

-3\.Future—"I will."
+3\.
+Future—"I will."

 **Verses 1-2.** Personal experience in reference to prayer.

-1\.We have prayed, often, constantly, in different ways, etc.
+1\.
+We have prayed, often, constantly, in different ways, etc.

-2\.We have been heard.
+2\.
+We have been heard.
 A grateful retrospect of usual answers and of special answers.

-3\.Love to God has thus been promoted.
+3\.
+Love to God has thus been promoted.

-4\.Our sense of the value of prayer has become so intense that we cannot cease praying.
+4\.
+Our sense of the value of prayer has become so intense that we cannot cease praying.

 **Verses 1, 2, 9.** If you cast your eyes on the first verse of the Psalm, you find a *profession of love* — *I love the Lord*; if on the second, a *promise of prayer* — *I will call on the Lord*; if on the ninth, a *resolve of walking* — *I will walk before the LORD.* There are three things should be the object of a saint's care, the devotion of the soul, profession of the mouth, and conversation of the life: that is the sweetest melody in God's ears, when not only the voice sings, but the heartstrings keep tune, and the hand keepeth time. *Nathanael Hardy.*